 College of Older Learners Course Offerings

-Each fall and spring, you can choose from a variety of CoOL seminars.
+Each fall and spring, you can choose from a variety of CoOL seminars/lectures/courses.
 Topics vary and range from Meditation, yoga, and Tai-Chi to senior theater, television production, gardening, and more.
 Typically, classes meet once a week for a five-week period.
-Most courses cost $30 and some courses have additional costs (such as purchasing a book or other class-related material such as a yoga mat).
+Most courses cost $35 and some courses have additional costs (such as purchasing a book or other class-related material such as a yoga mat).

-If for any reason you need additional information regarding parking or a guest parking permit, please contact Christine DeRosa at firstname.lastname@example.org (e-mail is the preferred method of contact) or 978-659-1225.
+If for any reason you need additional information regarding parking or a guest parking hang tag, please contact Sandy Zappala at firstname.lastname@example.org (e-mail is the preferred method of contact) or 978-556-3064.